Substance Abuse and Addiction Treatment Resources in Buffalo

 Patients in the outpatient treatment program usually don’t require detox.
 This program is typically for those patients who have a milder addiction or for patients who have already completed the other programs.

 How should you go about choosing a treatment program?
 You may need the assessment of an addiction specialists.
-One of the best things about a national treatment center like The Recovery Village is the experts and professionals on staff that will help you.
+One of the best things about a national treatment center is the experts and professionals on staff that will help you.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.